 IV.B.
 Strategy for Program Enhancement: Action Plan and Resource Requests Based on the most recent CPR and any desired modifications, develop an annual action plan with related resource requests.
-No narrative response will be entered in this section, but the objectives you create will be printed automatically in the APP report under this item. - (1) To begin, click on PLANNING at the top of the page, then CREATE A NEW OBJECTIVE.
+No narrative response will be entered in this section, but the objectives you create will be printed automatically in the APP report under this item.

+- (1) To begin, click on PLANNING at the top of the page, then CREATE A NEW OBJECTIVE.
 To view previously created objectives, click PLANNING at the top of the page, then VIEW MY OBJECTIVE. - (2) IMPORTANT!
 Make sure to associate each objective to this standard in the APP.
 Need help?
 Contact the PRIE Office for further instructions.
 Institutional Goals.
 Need help?
 Contact the PRIE Office for further instructions.
-Narrative Associated Objectives 813-Add DANC 117 Tap Dance 814-Additional Dance / Group Exercise Facility 815-Additional Section of DANC 150 Hip Hop Dance 816-Increase Offerings of Core Technique Classes that Support the Major 817-Institutionalize Competitive Hip Hop Team 818-Institutionalize Dance Festival Enhanced Budget with Objectives and Tasks Enhanced Budget with Objectives of Dance unit
+Narrative Associate Objectives 1058-Facility Improvements 1059-Increase Offerings of Core Technique Classes that Support the Major 1060-Institutionalize Competitive Hip Hop Team